skypjack/entt/README.md

 registry.destroy(entity);
 ```

+It requires that `entity` is valid.
+In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
 If the purpose is to remove a single component instead, the `remove` member function template is the way to go:

 ```cpp
 registry.remove<Position>(entity);
 ```

+Again, it requires that `entity` is valid.
+Moreover, an instance of the component must have been previously assigned to the entity.
+If one of the requirements isn't satisfied, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
 The `reset` member function behaves similarly but with a strictly defined behaviour (and a performance penalty is the price to pay for that).
 In particular it removes the component if and only if it exists, otherwise it returns safely to the caller:

 ```cpp
 registry.reset<Position>(entity);
 ```

+It requires only that `entity` is valid.
+In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.<br/>
-There exist also two other _versions_ of the `reset` member function:
+There exist also two more _versions_ of the `reset` member function:

 * If no entity is passed to it, `reset` will remove the given component from each entity that has it: